omeka/omeka-s-enduser/docs/admin/users.md

 ![A single row of the user table, with the user's email blanked out.
 A blue circle highlights the edit icon, represented as a red pencil.](/admin/adminfiles/users_editbutton.png)

 The Edit User page has four tabs: *User Information*, *User Settings*, *Password*, and *API Keys*.
 After making changes on any of these tabs, be sure to click the save button in the upper right hand corner of the browser window.
+At any time you may cancel your edits by clicking the cancel button next to the save button.

 ### User information
 On this tab, you can edit the display *Name* and *Email* for the user, select or change the user *Role* and click the checkbox to confirm that the user *Is Active* (or uncheck the checkbox to render the user inactive)